BZFlag-Dev/bzflag/plugins/nagware/README.txt

 load.
 See the output of bzfs (or log file) for details.

-The following commands are available fo privileged players (see the sample config file for how to set the permission name):
+The following commands are available to privileged players (see the sample config file for how to set the permission name):

 /nag on: Enables the plugin for sending messages and kicking players.
          The plugin is enabled by default.

 /nag off: Stops the plugin from sending messages and kicking players.
-         Renable with '/nag on'.
+         Re-enable with '/nag on'.
 NOTE that the plugin is automatically disabled during a match.

 /nag config: Display the current configuration options.